 Topic Lessons: Art, Music, Humanities, Science, Technology, MFL.
-These may be delivered by other teachers in the Trust
+These may be delivered by other teachers in the Trust.

 Additionally, we recognise the value of physical activity as part of the normal school day.
 Our PE Leaders will share a daily video with some tips for staying active at home.
 Our school reading leaders will also share activities to support reading, including stories read aloud.